stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 title: Locations
 ---

-We have Dancebreak in a few different locations around campus, depending on when/where we can get room bookings.
+Dancebreak happens in a few different locations around campus, depending on when/where we can get room bookings.

 ## Roble Gym